 - Share and post signage on hand hygiene and respiratory etiquette.
-Enforce no-spitting policies. - All participants and support personnel must wear non-medical masks (also known as face coverings) at all times.
-Provide education on what constitutes a non-medical mask, and the proper use of non-medical masks.
-Coaches should consider options such as electronic whistles to avoid blowing into a standard whistle.
+Enforce no-spitting policies. - All participants and support personnel must wear a mask at all times.
+If using a non-medical mask (also known as "face coverings"), provide education on what constitutes a non-medical mask, and the proper use of non-medical masks.

-Provide supplies for members to use during club events for hand hygiene and respiratory etiquette.
+- Coaches should consider options such as electronic whistles to avoid blowing into a standard whistle. - Provide supplies for members to use during club events for hand hygiene and respiratory etiquette.
 Examples include hand sanitizer, disposable tissues, and a trash bin (preferably with a closed lid) for disposing tissues and other PPE.
 If bringing a trash bin on ice, ensure no metal components are touching the ice as it will leave a groove.